digital-archives/HISTGA1011/grading/index.md

 | Digitization Project Proposal Paper | 10    | [Insert Date] |
 | Project Presentation               | 10    | [Insert Date] |
 | **Total**                         | **30** |               |

-You can replace "[Insert Date]" with the actual due dates for each item.